Mar-Oct, dinner served Wed-Sat.

 not under 10.

-allowed in bedrooms, and lounge ‘if other guests don’t mind’.
+allowed by arrangement, in bedrooms (not unattended) and lounge 'if other guests don't mind', not in dining room.

 Good Hotel Guide Review